azraq27/neural/docs/source/index.rst

 Simple Analysis
 ------------------

 Methods to implement simple analyses are organized by topic.
 Linear and non-linear alignment methods can be found in :mod:`neural.alignment`.
 DICOM image manipulation and dataset creation methods are in :mod:`neural.dicom`.
-Simple preprocessing and dataset statistic methods are in :mod:`neural.preprocess` and :mod:`neural.stats`
+Simple preprocessing and dataset statistic methods are in :mod:`neural.preprocess` and :mod:`neural.stats`.
+Functional connectivity analyses can be found in :mod:`neural.connectivity`.

 Other Related Modules
 -----------------------